Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading

-This section analyzes the evolution of strain and strain rate spatial distributions during axial head rotation in a representative subject (18F) to identify the key differences in trends between the gyrencephalic and lissencephalic models (Figure \ref{fig:rep_sub}).
+This section analyzes the spatial evolution of the strain and strain rates during axial head rotation in a representative subject (18F) to identify the key differences in trends between the gyrencephalic and lissencephalic models (Figure \ref{fig:rep_sub}).
 The spatial distributions are shown across an axial slice passing through the anterior and posterior horns of the lateral ventricles, parallel to the horizontal plane for the two models.